 Guidance for Publishers

 The PA has been monitoring the Brexit debate closely since the referendum result in 2016.
-Consequently, we have produced several documents to aid member planning and preparation for all manner of Brexit eventualities.
-Downloads of these documents can be found below:
+Consequently, we have produced a number of documents to aid member planning and preparation for all manner of Brexit eventualities.
+Downloads of some key documents can be found below:

-- No deal guidance*: This document contains advice on preparing for a no deal Brexit.
+- No deal guidance (updated March 2018)*: This document contains advice on preparing for a no deal Brexit.
 It’s based on all the information government has given us so far and explains what a no deal Brexit will look like for the publishing industry as well as how to prepare for it.
-It follows on from work we have previously shared with you, including our ten point preparation plan and our legal briefing document on trading on WTO terms.
+It follows on from work we have previously shared with members and has been continually updated.

 - Withdrawal Agreement and Political Declaration analysis*: This document looks at how these two agreements would affect each of the ten key policy asks contained in our Blueprint for UK Publishing.

 *Please login with your Member Account to view these documents.

 Our industry priorities and asks of Government

 Read our blueprint for UK publishing (download a PDF).